chadwill05/FIS-Interview-Fraud-Analysis/README.md

 # FIS-Interview-Fraud-Analysis

-I recently compleleted FIS' Card Fraud Analytics - Analyst Excel Comprehension.
+I recently completed FIS' Card Fraud Analytics - Analyst Excel Comprehension.

 I have decided to take this a step further and add further analysis and go deeper into the dataset.